Bioconductor/bioconductor.org/content/developers/source-control.md

   Most usernames we issue are in the form of an email address.
 It may help to quote the user name: ``svn co --username="bob@internet.net"``.
 Try double and single quotes.

+* Need help arranging access to your package?
+Use [contact information](/developers/package-submission/#contact-info) for new package submission.

+* Still unresolved?
+Ask on the [bioc-devel](/help/mailing-list/) mailing list.